Part 2: Orientation for Online Students

-One of the key benefits of online learning is that you can create your own schedule, work at your own pace, and accomplish your course work when it works best for your individual needs, within the general weekly schedule the professor creates.
+One of the key benefits of online learning is that you can create your own schedule, work at your own pace, and accomplish your coursework when it works best for your individual needs, within the general weekly schedule the instructor creates.
 Students are often surprised, though, by the amount of time it may take to successfully complete an online course.

 - Try to plan and work ahead to eliminate any stress you may have before course due dates.

 - For additional time management assistance, you may refer to Student Success Services.